Sometimes, and rather unexpectedly, an online bookmaker may close or restrict a customer’s betting account.

 - 7 Looking for A New Online Bookmaker?

-Online bookmakers may ban accounts for a number of reasons but it mainly boils down to if they feel betting activity looks suspicious on your account or if a punter is consistently winning big.
+Online bookmakers may ban accounts for a number of reasons but it mainly boils down to if they feel betting activity looks suspicious on your account or if a punter is consistently winning big and is a successful sports bettor.

 The main reason a betting account gets closed or frozen is: